Skip to content

 • RGB Effect — choose different animations or a static color

-• RGB Color - set the backlight color
+• RGB Color — adjust the backlight color

 Switch replacement / hot-swap encoder installation